jootten/A2C_Lunar_Lander/report.md

 ![*Figure 17: coordinator.py actor_loss*](report_screenshots/coordinator.py_actor_loss.png)

 Our actor loss therefore consists of the log probability and the advantage, which is used as a baseline for the log probability here to reduce the variance of the policy gradients ([A3C paper][A3C] page 3).
-These gradients must still be computed from the actor loss, which we do using the tensorflow gradient tape **(Figure 16, Line 177)**.
+These gradients must still be computed from the actor loss, which we do by using the tensorflow gradient tape **(Figure 16, Line 177)**.
 Having finished computing the policy gradients, we now move on to the critic gradients **(Figure 15, Line 163)**.
-For those we calculate the Mean Squared Error between the estimated returns and the state values **(Figure 16, Line 175)**

-Our actor loss therefore consists of the log probability and the advantage, which is used as a baseline for the log probability here to reduce the variance of the policy gradients ([A3C paper][A3C] page 3).
-These gradients must still be computed from the actor loss, which we do using the tensorflow gradient tape **(Figure 16, Line 177)**.
-Having finished computing the policy gradients, we now move on to the critic gradients **(Figure 15, Line 163)**.
-For those we calculate the Mean Squared Error between the discounted cumulative returns **(Figure 14)** and the state values, which are again obtained from pushing the observed states through the critic network **(Figure 16, Line 172-175)**.
+For those, we calculate the Mean Squared Error between the discounted cumulative returns **(Figure 14)** and the state values, which are again obtained from pushing the observed states through the critic network **(Figure 16, Line 172-175)**.
 As we did with the actor loss, gradient of the critic loss is now computed with the help of the gradient tape **(Figure 16, Line 177)** and the policy and critic gradients are now returned to the coordinator **(see below: Figure 13, Line 80)**.

 ![*Figure 13: coordinator.py train*](report_screenshots/coordinator.py_train.png)